-17.3 The Commission on Peer Review and Accreditation will file an annual Statement of Actions listing accreditation actions, the reasons for those actions, the length of any accreditation term granted, as well as the names of accredited programs that voluntarily withdrew.
-Accreditation actions include the following decisions: accreditation, accreditation with monitoring, one-year reaccreditation, deferral, and denial.

-17.3.1 The Statement of Actions will be posted on the NASPAA website (www.naspaa.org) and distributed to NASPAA members and the accreditation community no later than 20 days after the release of final decision letters to programs receiving accreditation actions.
+17.2 The Commission on Peer Review and Accreditation will file an annual Statement of Actions listing those programs granted accreditation, the length of accreditation, and identify those programs which voluntarily withdrew or were denied re-accreditation, which will be posted on the NASPAA website (www.naspaa.org) and distributed to NASPAA members and the accreditation community.

-17.4 The Commission on Peer Review and Accreditation will report annually to the Association on the status of the peer review/accreditation process, identifying substantive trends and developments regarding education for the public service and/or guidance and clarifications on the interpretations of standards.
+17.3 The Commission on Peer Review and Accreditation will report annually to the Association on the status of the peer review/accreditation process, identifying substantive trends and developments regarding education for the public service and/or guidance and clarifications on the interpretations of standards.

-17.5 In the interest of keeping member programs and the public informed of the status of the peer review/accreditation process, the Commission may conduct general overview sessions for this purpose.
+17.4 In the interest of keeping member programs and the public informed of the status of the peer review/accreditation process, the Commission may conduct general overview sessions for this purpose.

-17.6 COPRA strives for consistency in its decision-making, both within and across accreditation cohorts.
+17.5 COPRA strives for consistency in its decision-making, both within and across accreditation cohorts.
 Decisions that arise from Fall and Summer meetings are subject to consistency analysis prior to the release of Interim Reports and Final Decision letters.

-17.7 COPRA will systematically collect feedback from accredited programs on its conduct, processes, and the interpretation of standards.
+17.6 COPRA will systematically collect feedback from accredited programs on its conduct, processes, and the interpretation of standards.

-17.8 COPRA will encourage scholarship on quality in public service education and will participate in scholarly leadership in this area whenever possible.
+17.7 COPRA will encourage scholarship on quality in public service education and will participate in scholarly leadership in this area whenever possible.

-17.9 COPRA will release aggregate data gathered from accreditation activities to inform the public, programs and researchers about public service education.
+17.8 COPRA will release aggregate data gathered from accreditation activities to inform the public, programs and researchers about public service education.

-17.10 COPRA will release certain program-identifiable data gathered from accreditation activities as an accountability measure to the public, as described in the Self Study Instructions.
-17.11 The NASPAA Accreditation process is intended to be formative and lead to improvement in programs.
+17.9 COPRA will release certain program-identifiable data gathered from accreditation activities as an accountability measure to the public, as described in the Self Study Instructions.

+17.10 The NASPAA Accreditation process is intended to be formative and lead to improvement in programs.
 The Commission is committed to projects and initiatives that assist programs in their pursuit of quality, and in their understanding of NASPAA accreditation processes and goals.

-18.0 Public Disclosure of Information by Programs Listed on NASPAA's Annual Roster of Accredited Programs
+18.0 Publicity Guidelines for Programs Listed on NASPAA's Annual Roster of Accredited Programs